tfrommen/text-modules/readme.txt

 `
 /**
- * Filter if the shortcode should apply do_shortcode() to the output.
+ * Filters if the shortcode should apply do_shortcode() to the output.
  *
  * @param bool $do_shortcode Should the shortcode apply do_shortcode()?
  */